• Home

 • Location: Zhongshan East 1st Road, Huangpu District, Shanghai

-• How to get to:TakeĀ subwayĀ line 2 or line 10 to East Nanjing Road, then walk eastwards to the Bund.
+• How to Get There: Take subway line 2 or line 10 to East Nanjing Road, then walk eastwards to the Bund.

-The Bund in ShanghaiĀ is an iconic waterfrontĀ promenadeĀ along the west bank of the Huangpu RiveĀ in the city, which is often regarded as the ā€œParis of the East in miniatureā€.
+The Bund in ShanghaiĀ is an iconic waterfront promenade along the west bank of the Huangpu River which runs through the city and is often regarded as the ā€œParis of the East in miniatureā€.

 Its charm lies in the interesting contrast of history and future on both banks of Huangpu River.
-This historical riverside on the west bank is lined with 52 historic buildings in diverse European styles.
-While on the east bank is the iconic city skyline in Lujiazui.
+The historical riverside on the west bank is lined with 52 historic buildings in diverse European styles, while the east bank hosts Lujiazui’s iconic city skyline.

-The best time to visit it is at night, when the facades of the historic buildings and skyscrapers areĀ illuminated by bright lights.
-Taking aĀ Huangpu River cruiseĀ in the evening is also a popular way to enjoy the night beauty of the Bund.
+The best time to visit is at night, when the facades of the historic buildings and skyscrapers are illuminated by bright lights.
+Taking a Huangpu River cruiseĀ in the evening is also a popular way to enjoy the beauty of the Bund at night.

 Travel Tips:

-3. Arrive around 17:30-18:00 to view both golden architecture at sunset and splendid evening landscapes.
+3. Arrive around 17:30-18:00 to view the buildings in the sunset’s evening glow and enjoy splendid evening landscapes.

 Recommended Shanghai ToursĀ including the Bund: